Pediatric Orthopedic surgeons width="1024" height="188"

 Who is Affected by Avulsion Fractures?

-Avulsion fractures are common in children who play sports that include skiers, ballet dancers, football players, and gymnasts.
+Avulsion fractures are common in children who play sports, including skiers, ballet dancers, football players, and gymnasts.
 They may do several abrupt turns, leaps, and kicks during their activities.
 Avulsion fractures, on the other hand, can happen to anybody and cause sprain-like injuries like a twisted ankle.
 Avulsion fractures hurt, and missing out on favorite sports or other cherished activities might hurt children much more.

 Who Needs Surgery for an Avulsion Fracture?